tauri-apps/tauri-docs/docs/en/getting-started/technical-details.md

 ## CLI

-The CLI is node.js based, because it is arguably the most accessible for the majority of the web-development community.
+The CLI is Node.js based, because it is arguably the most accessible for the majority of the web-development community.
 Using Tauri requires the latest LTS because we track security patches.
 In the future we will enable you to use Deno instead of Node if that is your jam.

 ## User Interface

-The first generation user interface in Tauri apps leverages Cocoa/WebKit on macOS, gtk-webkit2 on Linux and Webkit via EdgeHTML / Chakra on Windows. **Tauri** leverages the MIT licensed work known as [webview](https://github.com/webview/webview) that has been incorporated into the officiall [webview_rust](https://github.com/webview/webview_rust) bindings.
+The first generation user interface in Tauri apps leverages Cocoa/WebKit on macOS, GTK-WebKit2 on Linux and WebKit via EdgeHTML / Chakra on Windows. **Tauri** leverages the MIT licensed work known as [webview](https://github.com/webview/webview) that has been incorporated into the official [webview_rust](https://github.com/webview/webview_rust) bindings.

 <div className="alert alert--warning" role="alert">
   We are currently working on enabling the Web APIs and many of them may not be available on your platform.